akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

 # Bound parameters and object-bound types

 Higher-order functions `f(block: (X)-> Y): Z` typically only use their parameter function `block()` inside without ever leaking it outside.
-Nowadays it can be specified by the `CallsInPlace` contract, but we think this property must be an integral part of the signature so we can know if `block` is allowed to perform non-local jumps and access local variables, etc. Besides, it greatly improves the behavioural predictability of high-order functions.
+Presently, it can be specified by the `CallsInPlace` contract, but we think this property must be an integral part of the signature so we can know if `block` is allowed to perform non-local jumps and access local variables, etc.
+Besides, it greatly improves the behavioural predictability of high-order functions.
 We propose the following notation:
 ```kotlin
 fun foo(block: |\textbf{\textcolor{dgreen}{bound}}| (X)-> Y)
 ```

-`CallsInPlace` also allows restricting invocation multiplicity, which we propose denoting as follows:
+`CallsInPlace` also allows restricting invocation multiplicity, which can be written like this:
 ```kotlin
 fun foo(block: |\textbf{\textcolor{dgreen}{once}}| (X)-> Y)   // exactly once
 fun foo(block: |\textbf{\textcolor{dgreen}{once?}}| (X)-> Y)  // at most once
 fun foo(block: |\textbf{\textcolor{dgreen}{once+}}| (X)-> Y)  // at least once
 ```

-[Elsewhere](https://akuklev.github.io/kotlin/kotlin_purity.pdf) we also propose the modifier
+[Elsewhere](https://akuklev.github.io/kotlin/kotlin_purity.pdf), we also propose the modifier
 ```kotlin
 fun foo(block: |\textbf{\textcolor{dgreen}{pure}}| (X)-> Y)
 ```
 for functions that do not access anything non-pure at all, so their invocation multiplicity must play no role whatsoever.
 A typical example would be `sortWith(c: pure Comparator<T>)`.

 There is one essential case where we need more flexibility, namely `CoroutineScope.launch`:
 ```kotlin
 interface CoroutineScope {
   ...